MattCheetham/HarvestKit-Swift/README.md

 ### Manual
 Add this project as a submodule into git repository, drag the project file inside your project.
 Add `HarvestKitiOS`, `HarvestKittvOS` or `HarvestKitOSX` as an embedded library in project settings.
+You will also need to add [ThunderRequest](https://github.com/3sidedcube/iOS-ThunderRequest) framework to your project as this is a dependency of HarvestKit

 ### CocoaPods